-Cryptococcus neoformans is a yeast with prominent polysaccharide capsule.
-It is an opportunistic fungal pathogen notoriously known as the most common cause of fungal meningitis (infection and inflammation of the meninges) in immuno-compromised patients (such as people with AIDS).
+Cryptococcus neoformans is a yeast with a prominent polysaccharide capsule.
+It is an opportunistic fungal pathogen notoriously known as the most common cause of fungal meningitis (infection and inflammation of the meninges) in immunocompromised patients (such as people with AIDS).

 It reproduces by budding and the single buds are characteristically narrow at the base.
 It does not produce pseudohyphae (Candida albicans does).
 It is ubiquitous saprophyte often found associated with bird droppings, especially of pigeon.

 Infection is initiated by inhalation of the yeast cells.
 The primary pulmonary infection may be asymptomatic or may mimic influenza-like respiratory infection often resolving spontaneously.
 In immune-compromised patients with impaired T cell immunity, the yeasts may multiply and disseminate to other parts of the body but preferentially to the central nervous system (neurotropic), causing cryptococcal meningitis.
 Other common sites of dissemination include the skin, adrenals, bone, eye and prostate gland.
 The inflammatory reaction is usually minimal or granulomatous.

 Virulence Factors of Cryptococcus neformans

 - Capsule: Cryptococcus neoformans is the only pathogenic yeast known to have a polysaccharide capsule.
-The function of capsule are as follows:
+The function of capsule is as follows:

 - Anti-phagocytic: Polysaccharide capsule contains compounds that are not recognized by phagocytes.

 - Protection under drying condition: The capsule collapses and protects the yeast.

 - Ideal size range for alveolar deposition: the cell size reduction, resulting from capsular collapse, places the yeast in the ideal size range for alveolar deposition.